gvwilson/sensibleadventures/cloudherd/new.md

 roared, lunging at the first of two more soldiers behind the colonel.
 "Now!"

 "Go!"
 Thokmay shouted, shoving Noxy forward.
 "Go go go!"
-And then they were running, out of the jitty and into the street where the first soldier and Colonel Bonzon were already back on their feet and another soldier was down on his knees, clutching his bloodied hand while his partner swung at the tiger.
-Kulbinder ducked under the blow and spun around to knock the colonel off his feet again, bellowing, "Run, boy, run!"
+Then they were running, out of the jitty and into the street where the first soldier and Colonel Bonzon were already back on their feet and another soldier was down on his knees, clutching his bloodied hand while his partner swung at the tiger.
+Kulbinder ducked under the blow and spun around to knock the colonel off his feet again, roaring, "Run, boy, run!"

 Noxy and Thokmay ran.
 Down the street, around the corner to---no, there were soldiers there, drawing their swords at the sound of